Professional Science Masters Program In Biomarkers and Diagnostics

 3. The Graduate Record Examination (GRE) is required of all applicants.
 With the new GRE scoring system, scores above the 50th percentile are recommended.
 In the old system, scores of 1100 (combined Verbal and Quantitative scores) and 4.0 (Analytical Writing Test) for Ph.D. applicants and 1050/4.0 for M.S. applicants are recommended.

 4. Official transcripts for undergraduate and any graduate education.

 5. Three letters of recommendation from college faculty or research supervisors

-7. International students also will need to provide scores for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), unless they have already received a degree from a U.S. institution.
+9. International students also will need to provide scores for the Test of English as a Foreign Language (TOEFL), (as of Fall 2014, the International English Language Testing System (IELTS) is no longer accepted), unless they have already received a degree from a U.S. institution.
 Scores above the 50th percentile are recommended.

 Previous research experience is considered, but not required.
 Students can begin